google/WebFundamentals/src/content/en/showcase/case-study/net-a-porter.markdown

 and introduce Polymer into the organization’s overall website development planning almost immediately.

-Robin Glen and Matthew Green, engineers on the team, shared, "Polymer was easy to integrate into our system and get up and running in no time at all.
+Robin Glen and Matthew Green, engineers on the team, shared,

+<blockquote> "Polymer was easy to integrate into our system and get up and running in no time at
+ all.
 The fact that we have such a large website with so many different aspects means it’s easy for us to have inconsistencies.
-Polymer allows us to create complete and complex web applications that are scalable and maintainable."
+Polymer allows us to create complete and complex web applications that are scalable and maintainable."</blockquote>

 Code standardization was easy as well, because Polymer is based on web components browser standards.
+Glen continues,

+<blockquote>"Building using web
-Glen continues, "Building using web standards keeps our code close to the platform.
+standards keeps our code close to the platform.
 This makes it easier to learn how to use and build new components, ensuring performance will continually get better as browsers improve, and letting us plan for the long-term.
 Because it’s based on the W3C standard, we are confident in building on the platform.
-Soon even the need for polyfills will broadly go away."
+Soon even the need for polyfills will broadly go away."</blockquote>

 And there were SEO benefits, too.
+Glen says that the

+<blockquote>"components
-Glen says that the "components effectively surface detailed structured data about products to search engines.
-Testing this structured data is now directly part of our team's continuous integration scheme."
+effectively surface detailed structured data about products to search engines.
+Testing this structured data is now directly part of our team's continuous integration scheme."</blockquote>

 By making the up-front investment in designing and building components, the NET-A-PORTER team is seeing dramatic long-term efficiency gains: